data-provider/core/README.md

 ## Overview

-This package provides a Mercury Browser Storage origin.
+This package provides Mercury browser localStorage and sessionStorage origins.
 It "wraps" localStorage and sessionStorage with a [Mercury][mercury-url] interface, providing:

 * __Mercury queries__ based on object keys.
 * __Reactivity__ to CRUD actions.
 When a "create", "update" or "delete" method is called over an instance, the cache clean events are dispatched.